fakleingithub/udacity_behavioral-cloning/README.md

 #### 2. Attempts to reduce overfitting in the model

+I included a Dropout layer with a probability of 40% (probability of setting outputs from last hidden layer to zero) before the first Dense layer.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 Additionally to the provided data set, I recorded two rounds on the standard track (one clockwise and one counter-clockwise) and one round on the jungle track.
 I used these recorded data for my model training.